hakiza1/PROOF_OF_CONCEPT/README.md

 (DRAFT)

-Warning: HAKIZA-1i (MMB-basic&lite were intially build to work with The Deriv legacy API which is being retired) READ THE UPDATE https://legacy-api.deriv.com/updates TO ADAPT THE MMB-basic&lite CODE ACCORDINGLY (pretty much anyone with coding skill can do it)
+Warning: HAKIZA-1i (MMB-basic&lite were initially built to work with The Deriv legacy API which is being retired) READ THE UPDATE https://legacy-api.deriv.com/updates TO ADAPT THE MMB-basic&lite CODE ACCORDINGLY (pretty much anyone with coding skill can do it)